aironak/Brain_Tumor_detector/README.md

 # Brain_Tumor_detector
 CSCE 590 Project
+To implement multi-class classification of the brain tumour in following types: Meningioma, Glioma & Pituitary

 Brain_Tumor_TFLearning_model_resnet50.ipynb : This is the notebook where we implement the model with base as resnet50 and evaluate the model.